DesconBelgrade/Klimerko/README.md

 - Press the “RST” button on the NodeMCU
 - When you see “*Write 'config' to configure your credentials (expires in 10 seconds)*” in Serial monitor, enter “config” in the upper part of and press ENTER
 - Now enter “all” in the Serial Monitor input and press ENTER
+> NodeMCU's WiFi works on 2.4GHz, so make sure the network you're connecting to **is not** 5GHz WiFi
 - Enter your WiFi Network Name, WiFi Password and the Device ID and Device Token for communication with AllThingsTalk (noted earlier)
 - Your device will now restart.
 Wait for it to boot.
 > Use the Serial Monitor for diagnostic output from Klimerko.
 If you don’t see any data, restart Klimerko (either press the RST button on NodeMCU or unplug and plug it back in) because it’s currently not reading/publishing data, so there’s nothing to be shown.